Riemannian geometric classification and emergent phenomena of magnetic textures: Introduction

 The classification of magnetic textures plays an essential role in organizing emergent phenomena and identifying their underlying mechanisms.
 Several complementary frameworks have been developed, including symmetry-based classifications \cite{Birss1964}, as well as topological classifications based on global geometric invariants \cite{zang2018topology}.
 While these approaches have been highly successful, they primarily focus on symmetry constraints or global geometry and do not directly and quantitatively capture the local geometric structure of spin configurations themselves.

-From a local geometrical viewpoint, magnetic textures are often classified as collinear, coplanar, or noncoplanar according to the relative arrangement of spins.
+From a local geometric viewpoint, magnetic textures are often classified as collinear, coplanar, or noncoplanar according to the relative arrangement of spins.
 Within this geometric classification scheme, the vector spin chirality (VSC) and the scalar spin chirality (SSC) have played central roles as quantitative indicators.
 The VSC characterizes the degree of noncollinearity between neighboring spins, while the SSC quantifies the solid angle formed by three spins and characterizes the noncoplanarity.
 Furthermore, they are deeply related to emergent electrodynamics \cite{GEVolovik_1987,Nagaosa_2012}, including magnetically induced electric polarization \cite{PhysRevLett.95.057205,PhysRevLett.96.067601,kimura2003magnetic}, the emergent magnetic field responsible for the topological Hall effect \cite{PhysRevLett.69.3593,PhysRevLett.83.3737,PhysRevLett.93.096806,PhysRevB.62.R6065,doi:10.1126/science.1058161,machida2010time,PhysRevLett.102.186602}, and the emergent electric-field effects \cite{PhysRevLett.107.136804,schulz2012emergent,PhysRevLett.98.246601,PhysRevLett.102.067201,hai2009electromotive,Nagaosa_2019}.
 These quantities have therefore served as standard order parameters linking magnetic textures to emergent electrodynamics, as well as for classification.

-Despite the long-standing use of VSC and SSC, this geometric classification encounters a fundamental limitation when applied to noncoplanar magnetic textures.
+Despite the long-standing use of the VSC and the SSC, this geometric classification encounters a fundamental limitation when applied to noncoplanar magnetic textures.
 In particular, the vanishing of the SSC does not necessarily imply a coplanar spin configuration.
-A notable example is provided by conical magnetic states, in which spins are genuinely noncoplanar while the SSC identically vanishes due to the effectively one-dimensional nature of the modulation.
-As a result, these states are indistinguishable from coplanar magnets within the conventional classification scheme, despite their clearly different geometric nature.
+A notable example is provided by conical magnets, in which spins are genuinely noncoplanar while the SSC identically vanishes due to the effectively one-dimensional nature of the modulation.
+As a result, these magnets are indistinguishable from coplanar magnets within the conventional classification scheme, despite their clearly different geometric nature.